wilsonmar/wilsonmar.github.io/_posts/2016-08-01-windows-on-apple-mac-osx.md

 2. In the "File System" dropdown, choose exFAT instead of NTFS.
 3. Click Start and close this window when finished.

 https://osxfuse.github.io/
 (file system in user space)

 https://unetbootin.github.io/
 loads Linux ISO images to USB drives

-### Keyboard

-To press the Windows key, press the command key.

-To press F keys (F2, etc.), hold down the fn key and press F2, etc. at the top row.

-### Settings

-Several topics below refer to use of VMWare Tools installed from inside Windows.

-You need to be on a single-screen to obtain the VMWare Machine menu at the top by moving the mouse there.

-0. Click Sharing.
-0. Use the square + and - icons at the lower right.

-PROTIP: Do not mirror a folder.
-It may take too much space.

-### Shared Folder

-This uses VMWare Tools installed from inside Windows.

-0. Virtual Machine > Settings > Sharing

-PROTIP: After unzip, delete the zip file to keep disk usage low.

 ### Defrag Windows